lsst-tstn/tstn-024/index.rst

 Expectations on Actor Interactions and Abilities
 ================================================

-As discussed in the `Introduction`_, the roles of different personnel in the observatory will interact with the control system at multiple levels.
+As discussed in the `Introduction`_, different personnel in the observatory will interact with the control system in different ways and levels.
 Some users will have a broad expanse of interactions, yet shallow in depth, whereas others will have narrow interactions but drill deep into the specific application.
 It is useful to try to define these roles such that the user-experience and breadth of knowledge required to perform them can be better aligned to tailor the ease-of-use, flexibility, and functionality of the various interfaces.